AfzalHaq61/what-s-new-in-laravel-11/README.md

 which stands for "Dump and Die."
 It's a helper function used for debugging purposes.
 When you call dd() in your Laravel code, it will display the contents of the variable or expression passed to it and then terminate the script execution.

-we cam also use in between the queries like this User::latest()->limit(5)->dd()->get();
+we cam also use in between the queries like this we can chain it to query but its only work in laravel 11 User::latest()->limit(5)->dd()->get();

 in laravel 11 its not a helper funciton but its a trait of name dumpable trait and its alreay avaiible in number of clasess for debugging but if we make our own class then we have to include dumpabale trait in that class.